LemonHaze420/event_sdk/README.md

     export TARGET=sh4-elf
     export PATH="$PREFIX/bin:$PATH"
     ```
+ 2. Either restart your terminal or execute `. ~/.bashrc` to make the above changes take effect immediately and run

- 2. Execute the following commands to build and install binutils:
+ 3. Execute the following commands to build and install binutils:
     ```
     cd binutils-2.38
     mkdir build